Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Screening Electromagnetic Interactions

-where $\theta_e$ ($\theta_m$) is the angle between the vector going from the plate to the test mass and the electric (magnetic) dipole vector, $z_0$ is the distance between the plate and the test mass.
+where $\theta_e$ ($\theta_m$) is the angle between the vector going from the plate to the test mass and the electric (magnetic) dipole vector, $z_0$ is the distance between the plate and the test mass ($z_0=r/2$ for an infinitesimally thin plate).
 The magnitude of the electric (magnetic) dipole moment is denoted $\abs{\mathbf{d}}$ ($\abs{\mathbf{m}}$).

-We can compare the sphere-plate interactions as well.
+We can also compare the sphere-plate interactions.
 For gravity, we take the second mass to be that of the chip, assuming a chip to consist of two $9.5\,\si{\micro\metre}$ thick Silicon Nitride substrates with a thin $1$ micron film of Niobium (Nb).
 The magnitude of the different sphere-plate interactions is shown in figure~\ref{fig:screen} as a function of the separation $z_0$.

+For the test masses to be trapped diamagnetically, the trapping potential needs to overcome the potentials given in eqs.~\eqref{eq:dip_pot}-\eqref{eq:magdip_pot}.
+The trapping potential for diamagnetic particles is given by: